Max Muncy Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.64 team ERA that ranks last among all MLB pitching staffs.
+- The Rockies have a 5.68 team ERA that ranks last across all league pitching staffs.

-- Rockies pitchers combine to allow 222 total home runs at a clip of 1.4 per game (second-most in baseball).
+- Rockies pitchers combine to allow the second-most home runs in baseball (223 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.